miklevin/MikeLev.in/_posts/2025-03-02-giving-grok3-another-chance.md

 What’s the next piece you’re tackling?
 Transposition logic?
 A specific notebook you want to port?
 Or something else entirely?
 I’m ready to roll with you, keeping it server-side, FastHTML-first, and anti-pattern-friendly. 😎

 **Me**: Okay, damn you're tracking along well.
 And I'm really digging how copying your responses now have the markdown included.
 On all previous attempts to get LLM help from the point I'm at, that help being OpenAI ChatGPT o3, Claude 3.7 Sonnet, Google Gemini 2.0 Pro Advanced, I would lead by dumping on the whole codebase at this point, asking the LLM to more or less infer all of what you've groked up to this point.
-On an aside, I'm probably one of your few users who recognized Grok as a Michael Valentine quote and indirect reference to cannibalism (the soup)— and also a death-cult, for that matter, haha!
+On an aside, I'm probably one of your few users who recognized Grok as a Michael Valentine quote and indirect reference to cannibalism (the soup)— and also a death-cult, for that matter, ahaha!
 But don't let knowing you're dealing with a Sci-Fo reader detail this.
 We're on a great track.

 Okay, 60K tokens is like 6K lines of code, and as you say, large— but not that large.
 Ever since Google announced Gemini's 128K token window, I've targeted being a quarter to half within that window so it won't knock the discussion context out on a single codebase upload.
 It's also worth noting that because FastHTML, there's no additional external files beyond the flake.nix, requirements.txt and (not always named this way) server.py.
 So there's no directory-diving or fuzzy finding.
 It's all there in the single file and all "excuses" for not having context are taken away from the LLM. of course I know it's still hard to find things inside such a large file, just like with humans.
 But it's a better starting point.
 And the additional files are the standard include libraries, like htmx.js and pico.css which you are already trained on.